gwetano/mark/README.md

 - **Ctrl+ H**: Code (inline for selected text, multiline if not selected)
 - **Ctrl+L**: Link

-Stay focused on writing — we'll take care of the formatting.
+Stay focused on writing — Mark will take care of the formatting.

 ***
 ## 🛠️ Things to Improve